Administering Insulin to Your Kitty: A Step-by-Step Guide

 Commonly Recommended Injection Sites:

-1. Back of the Neck:
+1. Back of Neck

-2. Shoulders and Flanks:
+2. Shoulders and Flanks

 Tips for Effective Site Rotation: